 Our M.A. in Theatre degree provides the practical and academic training you’ll need to achieve your professional goals.
 Pursue your passion through acting/directing, design/production, or literary criticism.

 Defined by the Texas Higher Education Coordinating Board's 60x30 Strategic Plan as, "Those skills valued by employers that can be applied in a variety of work settings, including interpersonal, cognitive, and applied skills areas.
 These skills can be either primary or complementary to a major and are acquired by students through education, including curricular, co-curricular, and extracurricular activities."

-- Think Critically and Creatively.
-This includes the ability to design, develop, and/or create new applications, ideas, relationships, systems, or projects including artistic contributions.
+- Think critically and creatively including the ability to design, develop, and/or create new applications, ideas, relationships, systems, or projects including artistic contributions.

-- Communicate Effectively.
-This includes the ability to disseminate new ideas, systems, etc., via electronic means, face-to-face methods, and public performances.
+- Communicate effectively including the ability to disseminate new ideas, systems via electronic means, face-to-face methods, and public performances.

-- Monitoring and Organizing Processes, Materials, and Surroundings.
-This includes the ability to review information relevant to a goal and to develop prioritized steps in order to achieve these goals.
+- Monitoring and organizing processes, materials, and surroundings including the ability to review information relevant to a goal and to develop prioritized steps to achieve these goals.

 All students must meet the University requirements as outlined in the Admission to the TWU Graduate School section of the catalog.